stillinbeta/friendshipismonadic/src/Language/Fim/Parser/ERRATA.md

   precedence over variables), but do not overwrite them
 * To disambiguate arrays, numbers are not allowed at the _end_ of variable names.
+* The spec does not list syntax for assigning to individual array elements.
+I have decided on the syntax `<variable> <number> is now <value>` following from the existing assignment syntax.

 [spec]: https://docs.google.com/document/d/1gU-ZROmZu0Xitw_pfC1ktCDvJH5rM85TxxQf5pg_xmg/edit?pli=1#